Sunday, May 31, 2026

 1. No dependency on AI services to use them.
 Once built, the app runs entirely in the browser, anyone can copy the html file and use it independently with no subscription, no login, no connectivity requirements

-2. Data stays with the use.
+2. Data stays with the user.
 There's no server, no database, no cloud storage.
 Data is uploaded from, and downloaded to, the user's own device as a JSON file.
 For work involving sensitive information this matters.

 3. Surprisingly fast to build with Claude AI.
 Turning a method of analysis into a working customised tool takes a fraction of the time you might expect, even for non developers.